mailund/computational-thinking-exercises/Searching_and_Sorting/answers.md

 If `x` is sorted from the start, we never move an element down—we just discover that it is already where it should be.
 In that case, we get the linear running time.

 If the elements are sorted but in the reverse order, however, each new value will be moved through all the sorted elements.
 In that case, we get the quadratic running time.

-## Binary search

-**Exercise:** What is the best-case running time, and what would the input data look like to achieve it?

-**Answer:** If the very first element we see is the one we are looking for, i.e. if it at the midpoint of the range, then we finish in constant time.